jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 ## Practicing scale forms

 Stay on the E form and learn as much as possible before moving on to another form.
-When this form becomes boring from familiarity, that's when it's time to move on.
+When it becomes boring from familiarity is the time to move on.

 Practice like any scale form.
 Slowly and thoughtfully,